 9. Payment Possibilities

-And speaking of money, you can get up to five percent added to your Medicare reimbursement funds by performing well in MIPS next year.
-Conversely, you can expect to receive a negative five percent reduction to your Medicare reimbursement funds if you don’t meet that 15-point performance threshold score.
+And speaking of money, you can get up to 5% added to your Medicare reimbursement funds by performing well in MIPS next year.
+Conversely, you can expect to receive a -5% reduction to your Medicare reimbursement funds if you don’t meet that 15-point performance threshold score.

 10. Facility-Based Scoring

 CMS proposed to add a voluntary, facility-based scoring option in 2018.
-Any facility-based clinicians who have at least 75 percent of Medicare services supplied in the inpatient hospital setting can convert their hospital’s Total Performance Score into a MIPS Quality and Cost category score.
+Any facility-based clinicians who have at least 75% of Medicare services supplied in the inpatient hospital setting can convert their hospital’s Total Performance Score into a MIPS Quality and Cost category score.

 11. Virtual Groups